 Labour MP for Nottingham North from 1987 to 2017,

+Damned as “very independent minded" by Blair’s No.10, he proved it in opposing the war in Iraq by helping to organise the two biggest parliamentary rebellions within a governing party in UK’s political history.
 He told The Guardian that his proudest achievement in Parliament since 2001 is: "Sadly, having to organise the two largest revolts within a governing party in British political history on Bush's timetable for war in Iraq.
 Locally, becoming a constituency entrepreneur, especially on crime and education in a deprived constituency."

 Prime Ministerial preferment being unlikely thereafter, he became a hyper-active backbench MP on behalf of his constituency.
 He took on the executive role of Chair of Nottingham’s Local Strategic Partnership in 2005 which he renamed One Nottingham and set it the mission of making Nottingham the first “Early Intervention City”.
 Taking the concept national ,in 2007 he wrote with Iain Duncan-Smith the seminal “Early Intervention: good parents, great kids, better citizens “underlining his reputation for getting things done by working cross party.
 In July 2010, the Conservative Prime Minister requested he carry out an Independent Review of Early Intervention for Her Majesty’s Government.
 He produced two influential reports, the first, “Early Intervention: the next steps” published January 2011, and the second of which,” Early Intervention: Smart Investment, Massive Savings”, was published in July 2011.
 He then set about building and funding a national Early Intervention Foundation [the first of the UK's "What Works “centres] to implement the findings of the reports.
 The EIF opened for business in February 2013 and he Chaired it unpaid. http://grahamallenmp.co.uk/